 An important requirement for a docent is gaining a broad practical knowledge of Madera Canyon and the Sky Island region.
 With training sessions and other activities, docents are encouraged to learn about canyon natural history subjects such as; ecology, geology, field zoology, field botany, and archeology.
 Training sessions are held in the spring & fall.

 Docents are encouraged to continue their on-going education by attending walks, workshops and activities sponsored by the FoMC and other organizations, as well as, to explore/study on their own.
 Several field guides and books are required study material; pertinent new material is regularly added to the Docent Manual.

 Leading 4th Grade Nature Walks

-Walks are held on Thursday mornings in the spring & fall.
-New docents rotate to a different lead docent each walk to study different teaching styles and techniques.
-When ready, a new docent leads a group of 4th grade students under the supervision of the Director of Education. → Proctor Teacher Naturalist Guide (PDF)
+New docents rotate to a different lead docent for each walk in order to study different teaching styles and techniques.
+When ready, a new docent leads a group of 4th grade students under the supervision of the Director of Education.

 The Education Program is always looking for reliable, enthusiastic docent volunteers wanting to make a commitment to learn about the canyon and share the information.
 A docent must be a FoMC member and available Thursday mornings for 3 to 4 weeks in October/November, and 9 to 10 weeks in February/March/April (including mandatory training sessions).
 Interested in volunteering?
 Please contact Education Director, Doug Moore: firstname.lastname@example.org or 520-682-0459.